suhas-koujalagi/urban-mobility-initiative/README.md

 The system provides structured tracking for initiative planning, funding allocation, KPI monitoring, citizen feedback campaigns, review decisions, and controlled adjustments within a unified Lightning application.

+The solution design is inspired by an urban mobility case study from the McKinsey.org Forward 2025 program.

 The current implementation is built using Salesforce’s declarative capabilities (data modeling, automation, validation rules, reporting, dashboards, and UI configuration).
 The system architecture is designed to be extended through a development layer, including Lightning Web Components and advanced customization.

 ## 2. System Architecture